 Authors should consider reporting the asymmetry in leading and trailing legs.
 This will help the reader gain an insight on their use-dependent learning task.
 Many people have done this decomposition.
 As an example see Sanchez et al. 2020 Using asymmetry to your advantage: learning to acquire and accept external assistance during prolonged split-belt walking. doi: https://doi.org/10.1101/2020.04.04.025619

-Unfortunately, we are unable to add this analysis for the pilot data because of the marker set we used (see lines 133-134).
-However, we have now added this analysis to our Proposed analysis pipeline section (lines 150-153).
-We will add markers for the bilateral greater trochanter and the bilateral lateral knees (lines 133-134) so we can accomplish this analysis when we perform the experiment.
+We thank the reviewer for this suggestion and we have now added this analysis to our Proposed analysis pipeline section (lines 150-153).
+Although we are unable to add this analysis for the pilot data because of the marker set we used (see lines 133-134), we will add markers for the bilateral greater trochanter and the bilateral lateral knees (lines 133-134) so we can accomplish this analysis when we perform the experiment.
 We have also added the specific analysis of leading and trailing leg asymmetry to the Proposed analysis pipeline section (lines 150-151).
 We now plan to report this analysis once the data collection is complete so the reader can gain insight on the use-dependent learning task either in a figure (lines 153-154).

 Consider defining SAI in terms of long and short step length to help the reader contrast the authors results to previous findings.